jcoliver/biodiversity-sdm-lesson/docs/script-explanation.md

 This document provides a more in-depth explanation of what the four species distribution modeling scripts are doing.
-All scripts are documented in the actual code, so if you want _even more_ detail, feel free to look through the R code itself.
-If you want to know how to _use_ the scripts, visit the [Instructions](instructions.md) page.
+All scripts are documented in the actual code, so if you want *even more* detail, feel free to look through the R code itself.
+If you want to know how to *use* the scripts, visit the [Instructions](instructions.md) page.
 If you are running into problems with installation or running the analyses, visit the [Troubleshooting](troubleshooting.md) page.

-The four scripts prefaced with "`run-`" in the `scripts` folder are all doing largely the same thing, but they differ in (1) the species observation data being used and (2) the climate data being used.
+The four scripts prefaced with "run-" in the scripts folder are all doing largely the same thing, but they differ in (1) the species observation data being used and (2) the climate data being used.
 Considering each script in turn, we start with the simplest one, and describe the remaining three in terms